PKEuS/econ-project-templates/src/documentation/final.rst

 Schelling example:

-Load agents location at each cycle and create a new Matlab figure.
+Load agents' location at each cycle from **bld/out/analysis**.
-Plot each agent's location at every cycle until convergence or ``max_iterations`` is reached.
+Create a new Matlab figure by plotting each agent's location at every cycle.